Shopify/shopify-api-js/docs/migrating-to-v6.md

 ## Changes to API clients

 The API clients this package provides now take an object of arguments, rather than positional ones.
-The returned objects behave the same way they did before, so you'll only need to update the contructor calls.
+The returned objects behave the same way they did before, so you'll only need to update the constructor calls.

 1. REST Admin API client: